Ash7119/WEC-2021-Analysis/README.md

 - X-axis: Team number
 - Y-axis: Lap time delta

-What does this plot show: The full distribution of lap time deltas for each team
+What does this plot show: The plot compares the pace between the teams.

 Key Insights:
 - Narrow violins means consistent race pace